QubesOS/qubes-doc/introduction/support.md

 ### Be a good community member ###

-As with any social community, members of the mailing list earn different reputations for themselves over time.
-We want the mailing lists to be a friendly, productive place where information and ideas are exchanged for the mutual benefit of all.
+As with any social community, members earn different reputations for themselves over time.
+We want these discussion venues to be friendly, productive places where information and ideas are exchanged for the mutual benefit of all.
 We understand that the best way to achieve this is to encourage and cultivate other like-minded individuals.
 Those who have shown themselves to be good community members through their past contributions have earned our good will, and we will be especially eager to help them and collaborate with them.
-If you are new to the community, you should understand that it will take time for you to earn the good will of others.
+If you are new to the community, you should understand that it may take time for you to earn the good will of others.
 This does not mean that you will not receive help.
-On the contrary, we are fortunate to have such a helpful and understanding community that many of them spend hours of their personal time helping complete strangers, including many who post to the lists anonymously.
+On the contrary, we are fortunate to have such a helpful and understanding community that many of them spend hours of their personal time helping complete strangers, including many who post anonymously.
 (Given the integration of Qubes with [Whonix], we understand better than most the complexities of privacy and anonymity, and we know that many users have no other choice but to post anonymously.)
 You can read our project's [Code of Conduct][coc] for more information.

 ### Report issues and submit changes in the right places ###

-The mailing lists a good place to ask questions and discuss bugs and feature requests.
+The mailing lists are a good place to ask questions and discuss bugs and feature requests.
 However, if you're submitting a more formal report, we'd prefer that you submit it to our [issue tracker] so that it doesn't get overlooked.
-Likewise, if you see that something in the documentation should be changed, don't simply point it out in an email to one of the mailing lists.
+Likewise, if you see that something in the documentation should be changed, don't simply point it out in a discussion venue.
 Instead, [submit the change][contributing to the documentation].

-### Specific rules and notes ###
+### Specific mailing list rules and notes ###

 #### Use the correct list ####